solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

     /// The Merkle tree account, where the notes are stored.
     /// This account is validated by the SPL Account Compression program.
     ///
-    /// The `UncheckedAccount` type is used since the account's validation is deferred to the CPI.
+    /// The `UncheckedAccount` type is used since the account’s validation is deferred to the CPI.
     #[account(mut)]
     pub merkle_tree: UncheckedAccount<'info>,